Kenneth Arnold: Kenneth Arnold's 1947 UFO sighting

-Investigation of Maury Island UFO hoax
+Investigation of Maury Island UFO "hoax"

 After the 1947 UFO sighting, Arnold became famous "practically overnight".
-Arnold's daughter would later recall the family receiving 10,000 letters and constant phone calls.
+Arnold's daughter would later recall the family receiving 10,000 letters and constant telephone calls.

-Arnold was contacted by Raymond A. Palmer, editor of fringe/sci-fi magazine Amazing Stories, who asked Arnold to investigate the story of two harbormen in Tacoma who reportedly possessed fragments of a "flying saucer".
+Arnold was contacted by Raymond A. Palmer, editor of science fiction magazine Amazing Stories, who asked Arnold to investigate the story of two harbormen in Tacoma who reportedly possessed fragments of a "flying saucer".
 Palmer sent $200 to fund the investigation.

 On July 29, Arnold interviewed a harborman who claimed that one of the objects "began spewing forth what seemed like thousands of newspapers from somewhere on the inside of its center.
 These newspapers, which turned out to be a white type of very light weight metal, fluttered to earth".
 The harborman claimed the craft emitted a substance resembling lava rocks that fell onto his boat, breaking a worker's arm and killing a dog.